 - Create data mappings between the two SQL Server databases.
 Centerprise provides you with a user-friendly and interactive interface for doing this where you can drag-and-drop the mapping from the source to destination.
 This makes it convenient for you to move SQL Server data between the two instances without having to rename columns.

-This is just one example of how Astera Centerprise can help make the data migration process easier and simpler for you.
+This is just one example of how Astera Centerprise can serve as your data migration assistant and help make the data migration process easier and simpler for you.
 You can perform a variety of other migration tasks with it as well, such as modifying the data in the SQL server database, transfer it to a different relational database system (such as SAP HANA or MariaDB), or set up your organization’s data warehouse.

 Businesses must undertake data migration projects for several reasons.
 It could be to build a new data warehouse, overhaul your existing systems, or upgrade your database systems.
 Such projects are critical to organizations, and when migrating data between the source and target, it is essential to plan and carefully test your migration to ensure there is no data loss.